 How to get motivated?

-Join a photography community, share your photos, interact with others, contribute in a discussion.
+Join a photography community, share your photos, interact with others, contribute to a discussion.
 You’ll come across tons of amazing photos and at times it might make you feel a little emotionally down because your photos are not as good.

 But remember, they were not born a photographer.
 They have worked hard to be where they are today.
-So instead of admiring how good they are, transfer that energy to motivate yourself to become as good as they are (or even better!)
+So instead of admiring how good they are, transfer that energy to motivate you to become as good as they are (or even better!)